JuliaFolds/data-parallelism/src/tutorials/mutations.md

 [`BangBang.append!!`](https://juliafolds.github.io/BangBang.jl/stable/#BangBang.append!!)
 which is very useful for collecting elements when their type cannot be determined or hard to do so *a priori*.
-For lack of better words, let us call it *ownership-passing style* (a non-standard terminology).
-This is because the ownership of `dest` in `dest′ = append!(dest, src)` is first transferred to `append!` which then it is transferred back to the caller as the return value `dest′`.
+For lack of better words, let us call it *ownership-passing style*[^linearupdate] (a non-standard terminology).
+This is *because the ownership of `dest` in `dest′ = append!(dest, src)` is first transferred to `append!` which then it is transferred back to the caller as the return value `dest′`.

 Note that there is a subtlety when it comes to the ownership of the second argument.
 See the discussion [below](#ownership-passing-style-second-argument).

+[^linearupdate]: In [Scheme Requests for Implementation (SRFI) 1](https://srfi.schemers.org/srfi-1/srfi-1.html#LinearUpdateProcedures), this is called *linear update* which in turn is taken from the [linear type system](https://en.wikipedia.org/wiki/Substructural_type_system).
+This type of operations is called *recycling* operations in [Practical Common Lisp](https://gigamonkeys.com/book/they-called-it-lisp-for-a-reason-list-processing.html#destructive-operations).

 #### `@reduce() do` example